 I. Background Information

 The Foundation puts a priority on funding organizations rather than specific programs within organizations.
-Therefore, resources are directed to funded organizations primarily in the form of general operating support.
+Therefore, resources are directed to funded organizations in the form of general operating support.
 This policy clearly takes into account the need for strong and effective programs; however, the policy also reflects the belief that strong and effective governing boards and executive directors are best positioned to determine how resources are to be utilized at the organization level.

 - Foundation Responsibilities